We may earn a commission when you buy through links in our articles. Learn more.

 Warhammer 40k Blood Angels Captain Dante Conversion - a gold-armoured space marine with angelic wings, wielding a power axe - painted by 40kSteve

-Blood Angels are a truly classic Warhammer 40k faction, appearing in John Blanche’s amazing cover art for the second edition Warhammer 40k starter set.
-This guide introduces you to their lore and the core features of their army, as well as some of the specialised units you’ll want to consider when building out a Blood Angels force.
+Blood Angels are a truly classic Warhammer 40k faction, appearing in John Blanche’s amazing cover art for the second edition Warhammer 40k starter set back in 1993 – and still rank among the most popular Space Marine chapters to collect and play on the tabletop.

-Blood Angels lore is expansive.
-They were first detailed in the second edition Space Marines Codex Angels of Death, and their story has expanded in codexes and some of the best Warhammer 40k books ever since, not to mention comics like Bloodquest, and some of the oldest Warhammer 40k games on computer (anyone reading old enough to remember Space Hulk: Vengeance of the Blood Angels?)
+Blood Angels lore was first fleshed out in 1996 with the second edition Space Marines Codex Angels of Death, and since then their story has expanded in codexes and some of the best Warhammer 40k books – not to mention comics like Bloodquest, and some of the oldest Warhammer 40k games on computer (anyone reading old enough to remember Space Hulk: Vengeance of the Blood Angels?)

 Blood Angels in the Horus Heresy